ilwoong100/DeFade/README.md

 RecBole-DA is developed and maintained by members from [RUCAIBox](http://aibox.ruc.edu.cn/), the developer is Shuqing Bian ([@fancybian](https://github.com/fancybian)).

 ## 6） Acknowledgement
-CoSeRec and CauseRec are implemented based on [CoSeRec](https://github.com/YChen1993/CoSeRec) and [CauseRec](https://github.com/gzy-rgb/CauseRec).
-Thanks them for providing efficient implementation.
+This is repo is developed based on [RecBole-DA](https://github.com/RUCAIBox/RecBole-DA)